Medium Difficult Bible Quiz about Bible Characters.

 .

-11. Who was Jacob's twin brother who had red hair and was very hairy?
+Who was Jacob's twin brother, known for his red hair and hairy appearance?

 a.
 Benjamin.